-- Don’t post inappropriate or sexual comments or photos on facebook or myspace.
+- Don’t post inappropriate or sexual comments or photos on social media sites.
 Whatever you post on the web is painting a picture of who you are.
 You never know who is going to see something you post on the web.
 What might seem like an inside joke between you and a good friend can be misinterpreted by someone on the outside, including potential future employers.
 Information online is often permanent and searchable.

 Think about what you are showing others by what you say and the way you act.